-Large accelerated filer
+Large accelerated filer Accelerated filer

-□

-Accelerated filer

-□

-Non-accelerated filer

-⊠

-Smaller reporting company
+Non-accelerated filer X Smaller reporting company \times

-⊠

-Emerging growth company □
+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes□ No ⊠
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗆 No 🗵

-As of May 8, 2023, the registrant had 2,855,688 shares of Common Stock, \$0.001 par value per share, outstanding.
+As of November 10, 2023, the registrant had3,188,959 shares of Common Stock, \$0.001 par value per share, outstanding.